PacketSurf/ZSpotifyGUI/README.md

 - Find the music you want faster and easier.
 - Listen to your music directly in ZSpotify with it's fully featured music player.
 - Continue to search for music while downloading.
-- Queue up downloads so you can maximise your potential.
+- Queue up downloads so you can maximise your downloading potential.
-- Your spotify likes and playlists sync into the client, allowing you to easily download them
+- Your spotify likes sync into the client, allowing you to easily download them
 - Easily change settings such as real-time-download, download format, download directory, and search results